it-dkt/avg.NET/README.md

 ## Development
 You can develop your own game using `docker compose` as discribed above.
-But you can also debug the game as ordinary ASP.NET web application, using [Visual Studio](https://visualstudio.microsoft.com/) or [Visual Studio Code](https://azure.microsoft.com/en-us/products/visual-studio-code/).
+But you can also debug the game as ordinary ASP.NET web application, using .NET SDK with [Visual Studio](https://visualstudio.microsoft.com/) or [Visual Studio Code](https://azure.microsoft.com/en-us/products/visual-studio-code/).
 In that case, you need MySQL5.7 database server (locally or as a Docker container).

 ### If you run the database server separately (not using `docker compose`)